top of page

 Agroecosystem modeling and sustainable agriculture assessment

-Through modeling approach, we comprehensively assess the potential of agroecosystems in increasing crop yields, while maximizing resource use efficiency, and reducing GHG emissions and land-to-water nutrient loads
+Comprehensively assess the potential of agroecosystems in increasing crop yields, while optimizing resource use efficiency, and reducing GHG emissions and land-to-water nutrient loads

 Current Sponsor: NSF CNH (Dynamics of Coupled Natural and Human Systems), USDA NIFA